BigThonkers/LaTeX-Mitschriebe-Semester-4/README.md

 This repository contains inofficial notes to the following Lectures:

-"Theoretical Physics III", "Experimental Physics IV", "Higher Mathematics", and "Experimental Methods I".
+"Theoretical Physics III", "Experimental Physics IV", "Higher Mathematics", and "Experimental Methods".

 ## Built With